SchuhBaum/CoopTweaks/ReadMe.md

 - (Region Gates) Region gates don't wait for players to stand still.
 - (Slow Motion) Removes or reduces the slow motion effect in most situations.
 In addition, the mushroom effect is shared with other players.
 - (Slugcat Collision) Slugcats don't collide with each other.
-- (SlugOnBack) You can only drop slugcats from your back when holding down and grab.
+- (SlugOnBack) You can only drop slugcats from your back when holding down/up and grab.

 This mod is a port of the tweaks from the mod JollyCoopFixesAndStuff for Rain World v1.5.